mechanomy/UnitTypes.jl/docs/src/index.md

   goSlower(::T) where T<:(Union{Quantity{T, 𝐋 𝐓^-2, U}, Level{L, S, Quantity{T, 𝐋 𝐓^-2, U}} where {L, S}} where {T, U})
 ```

-As Unitful is the dominant unit package and has wide use and support, we provide a separate package [ExchangeUnitful](https://github.com/mechanomy/ExchangeUnitful.jl) to enable interoperation with Unitful.
+As Unitful is the most widely used unit package, we provide a separate package [ExchangeUnitful](https://github.com/mechanomy/ExchangeUnitful.jl) to enable interoperation with Unitful.

 ### DynamicQuantities.jl
 [DynamicQuantities](https://github.com/SymbolicML/DynamicQuantities.jl) is newer and faster than Unitful because it "defines a simple statically-typed Quantity type for storing physical units."